gitter-badger/BibleToken/README.md

 ---------------------------------------
-Using the ERC721 token standard (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) we can mint the entire Bible onto the blockchain, and while doing so a total of 31,102 (the number of verses in The King James Bible) unique tokens will be produced for anyone to collect as digital collectables.
+Using the ERC721 token standard (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) we can mint the entire Bible onto the blockchain, and while doing so a total of 31,102 (the number of verses in The King James Bible) unique tokens will be produced for anyone to collect as digital collectables and to freely trade if you so choose.

 The ERC721 token standard defines a set of rules for non-fungible (unique) tokens.
 This will add an incentive for anyone who wants to help get the Bible on the blockchain.